The Object of My Affection-1998

 It’s a truthful film that showcases the power of friendship.

-The film was a smash at the box office becoming one of Hollywood’s biggest sleeper summer hits of 1984, making the lead actor Ralph Macchio an enormous star and household name.
-It also successfully brought karate to American households spanning a new trend and appreciation for Asian sport.
+The film was a smash at the box office, becoming one of Hollywood’s biggest sleeper summer hits of 1984, making the lead actor, Ralph Macchio, an enormous star and household name.
+It also successfully brought karate to American households, spanning a new trend and appreciation for Asian sports.

-The film was followed by three tired sequels before the franchise finally ran out of steam.
-A re-launch emerged in 2010 with mixed results.
+Three tired sequels before the franchise finally ran out of steam.
+A relaunch emerged in 2010 with mixed results.

-Daniel (Macchio) moves to Southern California with his mother, Lucille (Randee Heller), but quickly finds himself the target of a group of bullies who study karate at the Cobra Kai dojo.
+Daniel (Macchio) moves to Southern California with his mother, Lucille (Randee Heller).
+Still, he quickly finds himself the target of a group of bullies who study karate at the Cobra Kai dojo.

 Fortunately, Daniel befriends Mr. Miyagi (Noriyuki “Pat” Morita), a kindly repairman who is a martial arts master himself.
 Miyagi takes Daniel under his wing, training him in a more compassionate form of karate, and prepares him to compete against the brutal Cobra Kai.